pi-lar/neuropil/doc/source/ngizerosearch.rst

 - Re-usable
   Data objects can be attributed with an owner and a signature, in addition to any other attribute that a data owner defines.
-Data objects in neuropil are therefore re-usable, although technicall it will not be possible to guarantee accuracy and relevance of each (sorry, that belongs into the OSI level eight !)
+Data objects in neuropil are therefore re-usable, although technically it will not be possible to guarantee accuracy and relevance of each (sorry, that belongs into the OSI level eight !)